 We do this through:

-- Our regulatory approach: We apply the Code of Practice using the three pillars of Trustworthiness, Quality and Value in our regulatory approach.
+- Our regulatory approach: We apply the Code of Practice for Statistics using the three pillars of Trustworthiness, Quality and Value in our regulatory approach.
 This document describes our regulatory activities in relation to official statistics, as well as to the voluntary application of the Code.

 - Our corporate structure: including our values, structure, regulatory services and governance.

-- Code and Policy: Producing a Code of Practice for Official Statistics, which promotes the production and dissemination of official statistics that are trustworthy, high quality and of public value, along with guidance on how to meet the standards set in the Code.
+- Code and Policy: Producing a Code of Practice for Statistics, which promotes the production and dissemination of official statistics that are trustworthy, high quality and of public value, along with guidance on how to meet the standards set in the Code.

-- Assessment: Assessing statistics against the Code of Practice for Official Statistics, and if they comply in full with the Code, designating them as National Statistics, indicating that they meet the highest standards of trustworthiness, quality and value.
+- Assessment: Assessing statistics against the Code of Practice for Statistics, and if they comply in full with the Code, designating them as National Statistics, indicating that they meet the highest standards of trustworthiness, quality and value.